What technology and tools do you use in your Practice? The response to this question is likely the same across most firms:

 What these and the many other tools CPAs use in their Practice have in common is they focus primarily on specific tasks that need to be performed for the client.
 What they don’t address is how the work is processed and managed by the firm.

 That’s where workflow comes in.
 Workflow touches virtually every part of your firm – and you are doing it today – but it may not be well automated or managed.
 For example, the engagement letter often falls through the cracks in many firms.
-The firm performs the work, reviews it with their client and then realize they don’t have a signed engagement letter.
+The firm performs the work, reviews it with their client, and then realizes they don’t have a signed engagement letter.
 A simplified version of this workflow would be:

 Complete Client Work>>>Execute Engagement Letter Fire Drill>>>Look Unorganized to Your Client